I-Team: Squatters dismember, bury woman, live in home where she had died alone years earlier

-LAS VEGAS (KLAS) — A woman found buried in her Las Vegas backyard was the victim of squatters who dismembered her body when they moved in, investigators told KLAS Wednesday.
+LAS VEGAS, Nev.
+(KLAS) — A woman found buried in her Las Vegas backyard was the victim of squatters who dismembered her body when they moved in, investigators told KLAS Wednesday.

 Police discovered 82-year-old Lucille Payne’s remains in her backyard in April.
 Payne is listed as the homeowner for the property, and records show she purchased it in 1999.